 I have decided to build a SuperSpot from scratch by downloading the source and compiling the code and putting it in a box with a MMDVM board for each mode I plan to use.
 The build process started about 3 week prior to the holiday my XYL and I took in Lanzarote, Canary Islands, Spain in September 2019.
 Thinking that I needed a hotspot that I could use a variety of radio’s at the same time and not have to wait for the last mode used to time out before I could used a different mode.

 Discussions with Andy MW0MWZ consisted of what to use, how to connect, how to power/charge, how to get internet into the box and finally which modes to include.
 What we finally settled on was a hotspot that has 1 Raspberry Pi, hopefully a Raspberry Pi Zero W would handle the work load with a second choice being a Raspberry Pi 2.
 The plan being to connect 3 or 4 MMDVM board and the same number of 2.4″ Nextion Screens to monitor what is happening on the hotspot.
 There isn’t a need for a dashboard as the user doesn’t see a dashboard when using a repeater, so no need to add a dashboard on the SuperSpot.

 Work commenced on the SuperSpot build by setting up the software side on the only MMDVM board I had with me.
 This was a HS_DUAL_HAT and was setup for DMR with a temporary addition of POCSAG which will either move to its own MMDVM board or piggyback off the D-Star board.

 Additional MMDVM boards were ordered to be delivered to my home QTH along with a couple of USB to TLL converters via Amazon for connecting to the Nextion Screens.
-The only other item(s) to be ordered will be the Nextion Screens which will have to wait until next months pay.
+The Nextion Screens be the next items to order.